NatLabRockies/Marine_Energy_Resource_Characterization/tidal/fvcom/high_resolution_tidal_hindcast/README.md

   - Calculation of sea water speed (vector magnitude from u, v)
   - Calculation of flow direction (to/from directions)
   - Calculation of power density (½ρv³)
-  - Calculation of element volumes
-  - Calculation of volume flux
   - Calculation of depth at sigma levels
   - Interpolation of surface elevation to element centers
 - **New Variables**: